shawnbrown/datatest/docs/reference/data-handling.rst

         Below, the operation ``...[['A', 'C']].groupby('A').sum()`` is
-        forwarded to each ``DataFrame`` and the results are returned inside a new ProxyGroup object:
+        forwarded to each ``DataFrame`` and the results are returned inside a new RepeatingContainer:

         .. code-block:: python
             :emphasize-lines: 8

             ...

-            compare = ProxyGroup([
+            compare = RepeatingContainer([
                 pandas.read_csv('data_under_test.csv'),
                 pandas.read_csv('reference_data.csv'),
             ])